raghubetina/syllabus-chapters/README.md

 **Note:** We don't yet know what velocity we'll be moving at in the new remote format, relative to the usual in-person format.

-If we're moving more slowly than usual, then some of the below topics may be made optional or omitted altogether. <u>The schedule above is highly subject to change.</u>
+If we're moving more slowly than usual, then some of the above topics may be made optional or omitted altogether. <u>The schedule above is highly subject to change.</u>